 I broke away from Grandma and followed the voice.
-Sitting on the plush, velvet cough against the wall, a stumpy old woman clad in a purple blouse and skirt matched so well with the fabric of the couch that if it had not been for her gray hair and pale white skin, I might not have even seen her.
-She folded arms over her chest, poked out her bottom lip—also painted purple—and said again, “I just wanna be dead!”
+Sitting on the plush, velvet cough against the wall left of Grandma, a stumpy old woman clad in a purple blouse and skirt matched so well with the fabric of the couch that if it had not been for her gray hair and pale white skin, I might not have seen her.
+She folded her arms over her chest, poked out her bottom lip—also painted purple—and said again, “I just wanna be dead!”

 “Winifred, why would you wanna say a thing like that?”
 Grandma purred.

 “Here we go again.”
 The woman with the eight-year-old hairstyle spun in her chair and turned her back to Winifred.
 “She says this all the time.”

 “Such a damper,” said the older gentlemen sitting on the other side of Grandma beside the record player—the music gone silent again—in an armchair identical to hers.
 He lowered his head and with his middle finger, scratched the age spot on his bald crown.
 “You wanna die so much, why don’t you marry Millie?
 She seems to have mastered the skill of killing spouses.”